Stop Bees from Swarming

 Perceived congestion occurs when the bees fail to spread out and make use of all room in the hive.
 The colony may have any empty super of comb on top.
 But, they will feel crowded if they fail to extend the brood area.

-That is why adding beekeeping supers to the hive does not always stop bees from swarming.
+That is why having more beehive boxes or supers on the hive does not always stop bees from swarming.
 Especially once you see the signs of swarm preparation – adding another box may be too little too late.

 Beekeeper removing frames of brood for swarm prevention.